MicrosoftDocs/query-docs/query-languages/m/text-functions.md

 ---
 # Text functions

-These functions construct, analyze, and manipulate text values.
+These functions create and manipulate text values.

 ## Text